sadhikakhanom/Pharmaceutical-Drug-Data-Analysis-with-SQL/Results.md

 | Vaccine           | Severe   | 39                 |
 | Antiviral         | Severe   | 37                 |
 | Antibiotic        | Severe   | 35                 |

+Insights: The antidepressant drug class is shown to have the highest number of approved drugs with severe side effects.
+This could be as a result of the drugs having a systemic impact of the human central nervous system, meaning it carries greater risks due to its complex mechanism of action.

 -----------------------------------------------------

 ## 9. Who sells the most antidepressants